incetarik/telegram-bot-framework/README.md

 `keepMatchResults` property of the decorator to true.
 - You will have matched groups in your parameters for `@hears()` functions.
-- You can add middlewares or config the `Telegraf` instance by overriding/defining the `start()` function inside the class manually and using the `this.ref` property to manage all of changes before you start.
+- You can add middlewares or config the `Telegraf` instance by overriding/defining the `run()` function inside the class manually and using the `this.ref` property to manage all of changes before you start.
 Don't forget to call `this.init()` to make all of these things work and `this.ref.launch()` and `this.ref.startPolling()`